Vespers: In other Christian churches and religious bodies

 Since its inception, the Anglican communion has maintained an evening office, which is called evening prayer (or evensong).
 There are prescribed forms of the service in the Anglican prayer book.
 The Anglican Breviary contains Vespers in English according to the pre-1970 Roman Rite.
 For information on that service, see above, as in the Roman breviary.
 The Liberal Catholic Rite also includes Vespers, including the Te Deum as an alternative to the Magnificat.

 Daily office books that conform to the historic structure of Vespers have also been published by the Pilgrim Press (The New Century Psalter) and Westminster John Knox Press (Book of Common Worship Daily Prayer).
 Both publishing houses are affiliated with churches in the Reformed tradition.

 From its traditional usage, the term vespers has come to be used more broadly for various evening services of other churches, some of which model their evening services on the traditional Latin Catholic form.
 Presbyterians and Methodists, as well as congregationalist religious bodies such as Unitarian Universalism, often include congregational singing, readings, and a period of silent meditation, contemplation, or prayer.

-Some regular community vespers services are completely areligious (or at least are not sponsored by any church) and serve simply as a time for quiet contemplation in the evening hours.

 In addition, during the 19th and early 20th centuries, synagogues in the Classical Reform tradition sometimes referred to their Friday evening worship services as "vespers".
 Nowadays, such services are instead called kabbalat shabbat, which means "welcoming the Sabbath".